NeuroSynqt™ Courses

 Write your awesome label here.

-While regulation is essential in trauma recovery, regulation capacity develops within integrated brain systems rather than as an isolated skill.
+Regulation is essential in trauma recovery.
+However, regulation capacity develops within integrated brain systems rather than as an isolated skill.

 Dr Dan Siegel